Share on Facebook

 California’s roads are densely traveled, and minor collisions are extremely common.
 According to the California Office of Traffic Safety (OTS), thousands of injury collisions happen each year, many of which drivers initially describe as “small bump” incidents.
 Even low‐speed impacts can trigger neck strain, concussion, or back injury.
 An insurer might treat your claim as trivial, but secondary injuries develop, witness accounts vanish, and your own memory fades.
 That’s why we say: even a minor fender bender accident warrants serious follow‐through.

-Steps to Take Immediately After a Minor Fender Bender Accident
+What to Do Right After a Fender Bender

 Following a minor fender bender accident, your actions during the first hours and days matter a great deal.
 Here’s a practical checklist: